Granny Square Mistakes: 5 Fixes That Make Yours Lie Flat

 Tip: If you haven’t learned double crochet yet, start here: https://knotoyarn.com/double-crochet-stitch/

-Classic granny square pattern (step-by-step)
+Classic granny square (step-by-step)

 Round 1: Make the center